chelseaharris/csmpy/README.md

-# csmpy
+# CSMpy
-CSMpy provides Python tools for the postprocessing of one-dimensional simulations of supernovae interacting with circumstellar material (CSM).
+Python tools for the postprocessing of one-dimensional simulations of supernovae interacting with circumstellar material (CSM).
 These tools are intended to interface with the hydrodynamic extension to the sedona code (which I call "hydrona"; Roth & Kasen, 2014),